lunasec-io/lunasec/docs/pages/overview/introduction.md

 ## Onboard with LunaSec

-We've put in great effort to ensure a high-quality Developer Experience throughout the entire onboarding process.
+We've put in great effort to ensure a high-quality Developer Experience throughout the onboarding process.
 A lunch break is all it takes to onboard your app with our SDKs _and_ deploy your own dedicated LunaSec Stack into production.